It All Starts With The Mount

 The Basic Tripod

-Shown at left is the basic pipe fitting tripod design, plenty strong enough
+Shown above is the basic pipe fitting tripod design, plenty strong enough

 for any small reflector or refractor telescope.
 It consists of a section of